BrandonTang89/CrowdfundingForSchools/README.md

 ### Projects Table
 Stores the projects that are to be funded
-- **ProjectID** : Integer, Unique identifier for the project, randomly generated
+- **ProjectID** : Serial, Unique identifier for the project, randomly generated
 - School: String, Name of school
 - Title: String, Title of the project
 - Description: String, Description of the project